hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_clustering_analysis.md

   s.genes = s_genes)
 ```

-To determine whether the cells group by cell cycle, we can perform PCA using the cell cycle genes.
-If the cells group by cell cycle in the PCA, then we would want to regress out cell cycle variation.
-By default in the  `RunPCA()` function, the most variable genes identified previously are used to determine the PCs, but we can select specific genes using the `pc.genes` argument.
-We will use only the cell cycle genes to determine whether the cells cluster by cell cycle phase.
+To determine whether the cells group by cell cycle, we can perform PCA using the expression of cell cycle genes.
+If the cells group by cell cycle in the PCA, then we would want to regress out cell cycle variation, unless cells are differentiating.

 ```r
 # Perform PCA and color by cell cycle phase